ennova/postmarkdown/readme.md

 * Syntax highlighting for code blocks
 * Generated routes should show example usage
 * Support more file formats, eg. textile
+* Pagination
+* Built-in theme should have a link to the RSS Feed
+* Generator tests

 ## Development